 How do costs compare between wood and other types of ties?

 Based on several Zeta-Tech studies, wood ties generally have a lower cost per mile per MGT than any of the alternate tie configurations, except for severe curvature high-density applications.
-Since the advent of dual treatments, wood ties used in wet climate applications now perform similarly to moderate or dry locations as described below and in the linked paper.
+Since the advent of dual treatments, wood ties used in wet climate applications now perform similarly in moderate or dry locations, as described below and in the linked paper.

-In general, for moderate density tangent track of the order of 25 MGT per year located in a moderate climate zone of the US, wood tie costs ($/mile/MGT) are of the order of 60 to 80% of concrete tie track; 70 to 75% of plastic (composite) ties, and 80 to 85% of steel tie track costs.
+In general, for a moderate-density tangent track of the order of 25 MGT per year located in a moderate climate zone of the US, wood tie costs ($/mile/MGT) are 60 to 80% of concrete tie track costs, 70 to 75% of plastic (composite) ties, and 80 to 85% of steel tie track costs.

 For moderate density moderate curvature track (25 MGT per year) located in a moderate climate zone of the US, wood tie costs ($/mile/MGT) are of the order of 65 to 85% of concrete tie track; 70 to 80% of plastic (composite) ties, and 80 to 90% of steel tie track costs.